Pharmaceutical Medicine Programs

-The UNSW programs in Drug Development and Pharmaceutical Medicine have been designed to ensure staff are adequately equipped with the skills needed to competently perform their roles in the industry.
+The UNSW programs in Pharmaceutical Medicine have been designed to ensure staff are adequately equipped with the skills needed to competently perform their roles in the industry.

 The programs also provide an excellent opportunity for recent graduates in Medical Sciences, and those in a variety of research positions to upgrade skills.